 Andrew’s practice reaches all levels of the state and federal court systems, including representing clients on the merits and at the certiorari stage in the U.S. Supreme Court.
 Recently, Andrew drafted the successful merits brief for respondent in Ritzen Group, Inc. v.
 Jackson Masonry, LLC, 140 S. Ct.
 582 (2020), where the Court unanimously held that orders denying relief from the automatic stay in bankruptcy cases are final and immediately appealable.
 He also drafted the successful brief in opposition in Gittere v.
 Echavarria, 139 S. Ct.
 2613 (2019), which preserved a favorable Ninth Circuit precedent and afforded the client a new trial in lieu of a death sentence.
-Additionally, Andrew has drafted several amicus curiae briefs for leading scholars and public interest organizations, both on the merits and at the certiorari stage.
-For example, Andrew filed an amicus brief on behalf of 82 scholars who study the transgender population in R.G. & G.R.
+Additionally, Andrew has drafted several amicus curiae briefs for leading scholars and public interest organizations—both on the merits and at the certiorari stage.
+For example, Andrew was part of a cross-office team that drafted an amicus brief on behalf of 82 scholars who study the transgender population in R.G. & G.R.
 Harris Funeral Homes, Inc. v.
-EEOC, 590 U.S. __ (2020), a momentous case in which the Court held that employers are prohibited from firing employees on the basis of homosexuality or transgender status.
+EEOC, 140 S. Ct.
+1731 (2020), a momentous case in which the Court held that employers are prohibited from firing employees on the basis of homosexuality or transgender status.

 Andrew served as a law clerk to the Honorable R. Guy Cole, Jr., Chief Judge of the U.S. Court of Appeals for the Sixth Circuit, and to the Honorable Andrew J. Guilford of the U.S. District Court for the Central District of California.
 During law school, Andrew also served as a judicial extern to the Honorable Eugene E. Siler, Jr., Senior Judge of the Sixth Circuit Court of Appeals.